lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 `@script`
-Next, let's see how many participants were in the first visit.
-We select only the period and filter for the first visit, summarizing for the total number using n.
+Next, let's see how many participants came to each visit.
+Again, we'll use select to keep and rename the visit number variable.
+Then we use the group-underscore-by function to then calculate the number of participants at each visit using summarize and with the n function.

-We see that more than forty-four thousand participants were recruited.
+More than forty-four thousand participants were recruited, a large study!

 ---